nixonlab/snakemake_references/resources/README.md

 # Resources

+## TODO: Update this, we are not doing this anymore.

 ## Remote file checksum downloads

 We use published MD5 checksums to validate the download of remote files.
 We can parse the checksum files to populate the `config['remotefiles']`